 - Near surface: monitors soil, well water, and groundwater to ensure CO2 is not leaking

 - Atmospheric: monitors CO2 levels in the air around the site

 Guidelines for items to be addressed in a monitoring, measurement and verification plan for a carbon capture and storage (CCS) project can be found in the Alberta Energy Regulator's Directive 065.

 Developing environmentally-safe storage hubs

-Developing carbon storage will help diversify the energy sector, including developing clean hydrogen and supporting the shift towards a net-zero electricity grid.
-To help manage the growth of this technology, Alberta is also allocating carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
+To help manage the growth of this technology, Alberta is also issuing carbon sequestration rights through a competitive process that enables the development of carbon storage hubs.
 Alberta selected 25 proposals in 2022 to begin exploring how to develop environmentally-safe carbon storage hubs.
 This approach will ensure that carbon capture and sequestration will be deployed responsibly and strategically in the best interest of Albertans.
 For a project to move forward, the operator will need to obtain regulatory approvals from the AER for the CO2 capture, transportation and the subsurface injection activities.
 Learn more about the hub development and approval process.

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.